4forces/js4fun/README.md

 **1. Mappping**

-*Note:*  _.map() does not changse the original array.
+*Note:*  _.map() does not change the original array.
 The result has to be assigned to something.
 ```javascript
 const numbersSquared = _.map(numbers, func)
 ```

 Refer to `\03_02\Begin\*.js`

+**2. Filtering**

+When we only want array elements that fit a specific criteria, for e.g. even numbers, or employees below a certain salary.

+A 'true' or 'false' value is returned after passing though 'filter'.
+The 'true' element is included in the new array.
+'False' is left out.

 ### Reference
 *Learning Functional Programming with JavaScript* (ES5) by Shaun Wassell